-The second case may indicate that you have multiple distant ancestors rather than one close ancestor — something that happens in endogamous communities (where people marry within the group), such as the Ashkenazi Jewish population.
+The second one may share multiple distant ancestors with you, rather than one close ancestor.
+This happens more frequently in endogamous communities (where people marry within the group), such as the Ashkenazi Jewish population.
 In populations like these, experts require a higher percentage of shared DNA and longer segments to confirm a strong match, because the shared DNA may not necessarily point to a recent common ancestor.

 The number of shared segments and the size of the largest segment (in cM) will be listed on the DNA Match card under “DNA Match quality.”
-When reviewing the DNA Matches page, you can also sort your matches according to largest segment, which will conveniently place the matches with the largest segment of shared DNA at the top of the list.
+When reviewing the DNA Matches page, you can also sort your matches according to largest segment.
+This will conveniently place the matches with the largest segment of shared DNA at the top of the list.

 If you want to dig deeper, you can use the One-to-Many Chromosome Browser tool in the DNA Tools section.
 This allows you to compare your DNA to that of multiple DNA Matches — which can help you get a clearer picture of who might be related to whom.

 Triangulated segments help you identify your common ancestor

 When you compare multiple DNA Matches, you might encounter triangulated segments: segments of DNA that all 3 (or more) of you have in common.
 If you have a triangulated segment with a known relative and a mystery DNA Match, that means that all of you likely share a common ancestor.